Hannalysis/Coding-Chronicles/README.md

 I managed to finish the Introduction to Data Importing in Python, and the follow-up Intermediate course today!

-The intermediate course focused on packages I have experince in, including urllib, BeautifulSoup and of course requests - so I utilised the course as a revision and refresher excerise.
+The intermediate course focused on packages I have experience in, including urllib, BeautifulSoup and of course requests - so I utilised the course as a revision and refresher exercise.
 What was interesting to me was the final chapter of the former course, where the focus was creating & connecting to the database engine, querying and then saving the results to a DataFrame.
 This was my first time utilising sqlite and sqlalchemy, however I did some additional research and found that I can utilise postgres modules in a similar way as long as I'm using the psycopg driver.
 So it's directly useful for my data project, WoC.

 Data Engineer in Python - 35% complete.